About the Book

 can't expect to do.
 It explains the impact of divorcing a narcissist on your

-children, and offers strategies and tactics to help achieve a custody
+children, and offers strategies and tactics to help achieve a custody arrangement

-and where to get more help with it.
-It offers some reflection on the moral
+get more help with it.
+It offers some reflection on the moral issues we face in

-issues we face in divorce, including the Catholic Church's surprising position
+divorce, including the Catholic Church's surprising position holding that marriage

-holding that marriage to a narcissist is a moral impossibility.
-Finally, it
+to a narcissist is a moral impossibility.
+Finally, it offers a perspective on healing

-offers a perspective on healing and the need for new experiences to move on.
+and the need for new experiences to move on.

-Richard has been helping people deal with the trauma and pain of
+Richard has been helping people deal with the trauma and pain of abusive relationships

-abusive relationships for nearly ten years.
+for nearly ten years.
 His other books are

 Tears and Healing